-Further information on the legal requirements for making this draft rule determination is set out in Appendix B. 49 If the AER has not made an adjustment determination on or before 1 March 2019, the rule expires.
-2.2 Rule making test Achieving the national gas objective (NGO) 2.2.1 Under the NGL, the Commission may only make a rule if it is satisfied that the rule will, or is likely to, contribute to the achievement of the NGO.50 This is the decision making framework that the Commission must apply.
-The NGO is:51 "to promote efficient investment in, and efficient operation and use of, natural gas services for the long term interests of consumers of natural gas with respect to price, quality, safety, reliability and security of supply of natural gas."
-The Commission considers that the most relevant aspects of the NGO are the efficient operation and use of natural gas services with respect to the price of natural gas.
-Revenue and pricing principles 2.2.2 In addition to having regard to the NGO, the Commission has had regard to the revenue and pricing principles in making a rule with respect to (amongst other things) the regulation of reference tariffs from the provision of reference services that are the subject of an access arrangement decision.
+48 If the AER has not made an adjustment determination on or before 1 March 2019, the rule expires.

+2.2 Rule making test 2.2.1 Achieving the national gas objective (NGO) Under the NGL, the Commission may only make a rule if it is satisfied that the rule will, or is likely to, contribute to the achievement of the national gas objective (NGO).49 This is the decision making framework that the Commission must apply.
+The NGO is:50 "to promote efficient investment in, and efficient operation and use of, natural gas services for the long term interests of consumers of natural gas with respect to price, quality, safety, reliability and security of supply of natural gas."
+The Commission considered that the most relevant aspects of the NGO are the efficient operation and use of natural gas services with respect to the price of natural gas.
+2.2.2 Revenue and pricing principles In addition to the NGO, the Commission has had regard to the revenue and pricing principles in making a rule with respect to (amongst other things) the regulation of reference tariffs from the provision of reference services that are the subject of an access arrangement decision.
 2.3 Assessment framework In assessing the rule change request against the NGO the Commission has considered the following principles Is reducing network price volatility in the long term interests of consumers?

 Consumers may experience a network price variation of a large magnitude from one year to another arising from the delay in the finalisation of JGN's current access arrangement.
 This network price volatility may lead some of JGN's consumers to make decisions on their investment and use of natural gas services that, in the long term, are inefficient.
 This Commission has considered whether minimising network price volatility would be in the long term interests of consumers in this case.
-50 Section 291(1) of the NGL.

 If so, what is the best method to minimise network price volatility?